-A lot of websites have testimonials these days.
-That doesn’t mean they’re all leveraging these testimonials the right way.
-Testimonials are great to create trust.
-But if they’re only on the testimonial page and nowhere else, odds are not a lot of people will find them.
-So you need to put them on pages where people will find them.
-Your landing pages and near call-to-actions, even below your shopping cart would probably be good spots.
-Please test for yourself and see what works best for your audience!
+Testimonials are a great way to create trust.
+But if they’re only on the testimonial page and nowhere else, chances are not a lot of people will find them.
+So put your testimonials on pages where people will easily find them!
+For example, on your landing pages and near call-to-actions.
+Even below your shopping cart would be a good spot.
+We suggest that you test for yourself which locations work best for your audience!

 3. Security seals

 Usually, the security seal comes with a link to a certificate.
-That certificate should be on the website of the company that verified the website’s security.
-Now I guess not many people will click that link, but if you add these seals, please do it right and add that link.
+The certificate should be on the website of the company that verified your shop’s security.
+Even though not many people click the link, it’s advisable to add it anyway.

-Sites that list these security seals also come with that nice green bar in the address bar of your browser.
-Most of the times I just check that address bar and don’t bother scrolling down to check the footer for security seals (as that is one of the most common locations for them).
-That green bar says it all for me.
-Did you know you can actually click that green bar for more information on the site’s security?
-It’s pretty similar per browser, but here’s what f.i.
-Firefox could tell you:
+Sites that list these security seals also come with a nice lock icon in the address bar of your browser.
+Did you know you can actually click the lock icon for more information on a website’s security?
+It’s pretty similar per browser, but here’s what it could tell you about yoast.com:

-If you are using something like live chat on your website, this experience will definitely be enhanced by using an actual employer’s photo at that chat.
+If you use something like a live chat on your online store, the experience will definitely be enhanced by using an actual employer’s photo.

 5. List your physical address

 People want to know if there is a place they can visit in case they have any problems or questions.
 Simply put: it’s reassuring.
 Moreover, having an actual store in addition to an online store allows you to cater to a lot of potential customers.
 Especially if you have a lot of local customers.
 Some people prefer to pick up their purchases or window shop before they buy.